agimenez14/My-Smartthings/README.md

 # My-Smartthings
-New to programming so nothings perfect.
 I modified some device handlers to meet my needs.